-Welch handles each question with casual self-confidence and personal anecdotes, often drilling down with follow-up questions.
+Jack Welch handles each question with casual self-confidence and personal anecdotes, often drilling down with follow-up questions.

 ENROLLMENT IS UP 36% AT THE JACK WELCH MANAGEMENT INSTITUTE

-At a time when many business schools are reporting declining enrollment in their full-time MBA programs, Welch’s Management Institute is doing a brisk business.
+At a time when many business schools are reporting declining enrollment in their full-time MBA programs, the Jack Welch Management Institute is doing a brisk business.
 The institute currently has 538 active students, up a healthy 36% in the past year.
 But Welch is far more ambitious, having a stated goal to enroll 5,000 students within five years, far eclipsing Harvard’s 1,800 MBA candidates or Stanford Graduate School of Business’ 800 students.

 Students say they are drawn to the program because of Welch’s name and reputation, the flexibility of studying online, and the low cost of the program.
 At $36,000, it’s considerably less expensive than the online offerings of highly ranked business schools, such as Indiana University, the University of North Carolina, and Carnegie Mellon, where the total cost ranges between $60,000 to $118,000.